Financial planning and budgeting can be tough. So, let’s keep it simple.

 But you can still use those 41-cent ones today, saving 22 cents off the current cost.
 Every little bit helps, and this tip pays off especially when you’re sending holiday cards.

 12. Compare costs for paying annually versus monthly

 People and businesses like to be paid in advance.
 By paying your balance due upfront — on insurance premiums, for example — you often can save.

 So, compare costs before opting for monthly payments.

 If you’re a Facebook user, perform a search for the name of your neighborhood.
 You’re likely to find a barter or giveaway group, in which neighbors offer each other used items.

 Rules vary.
-The more than 1,000 Buy Nothing groups require everything offered free.
+Buy Nothing groups require everything to be offered free.
 Freecycle groups, as the name implies, also enable users to give and get stuff for free.
 Other groups allow trading or bartering.